act65/Jupyter/Notes.md

  * And what are all the kids in my class thinking?!?
 Do they realise what the point of him droning on about how a = a, or ...
 * So the metacognitive technique here would be that I need to figure out what the teacher is trying to teach.

+Answering questions and talking to the lecturer.
+I dont want others to judge me as being the try hard, but what is so bad about that?

 * The stereotypes in my class.
 What is the experience like?
-Blogging?
+Bored students...
+Blog!
  * The extroverted who does quite know..
  * The super pedantic and perfectionist who doesnt get social ques.
  *